substack/hyperstream/readme.markdown

 * `_prepend`, `_prependText` - add text to the beginning of the inner content
 encoded as html entities
 * `_prependHtml` - add raw html to the beginning of the inner context
-* `_map` - select an HTML segment to use as a template to be duplicated for each member of a data array
 * `_map` - apply an array of hyperstream parameters to a matching HTML template
 * `_mapappend` - same as `_map` but insert before the sample template and don't overwrite it
 * `_mapprepend` - same as `_map` but insert after the sample template and don't overwrite it